jonasseidel/mtm-app/README.md

 # mtm-app

-Conversational AI for "Mission to Marsh".
-Private demo version which is not yet connected to any database.
-Unofficial
+Prototype for a digital twin of a marsh.

+Stack:
+- Frontend via React
+- Backend using fastAPI, GeminiAPI, function-calling
+- sqllite database for marsh sensor data that the llm can access

+Features:
+- Web application to chat with the marsh
+- Answers questions about marshes, ecosystems, climate
+- Marsh can access its current sensor data and historic data and answer questions regarding its current state or current trends

-To run without docker:
+To run without docker locally:

-in frontend: npm run dev
+in /frontend: npm run dev
-in backend: uvicorn main:app --reload
+in /backend: uvicorn main:app --reload